TKomericki/Rhetos-wiki/Rhetos-concept-development.md

 With those two classes you have just created your first macro concept.

-## How to write a basic concept
+## How to write a concept with code generator

-Defining the IConceptInfo implementation for the basic concept is the same as for the macro concept.
+Defining the IConceptInfo implementation for the concept is the same as for the macro concept.
 Now we have to define a code generator in which we will implement wanted functionality.
 This is done by implementing IConceptCodeGenerator interface (defined in Rhetos.Compiler.Interfaces assembly).